Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 Together with Clause 6, Clause 8 is paramount for your compliance—it addresses the conformance of AI operational planning and control within your design, development, and production processes through effective, efficient, and agile implementations.

-How to Get Started with Compliance:
+How to Get Started with Compliance

 • Plan, implement, and control actions determined in your completed AI assessment by implementing and measuring the success of controls related to the operation of the AIMS (refer to the AI controls in Annex A and the implementation guidance in Annex B).

-• Monitor the effectiveness of controls and institute corrective actions if intended results are not wholly achieved, all while forming and maintaining documented information to ensure confidence that the processes as stated have been performed.
+• Monitor the effectiveness of controls and institute corrective actions if intended results are not wholly achieved, all while forming and maintaining documented information to ensure confidence that the processes stated have been performed.

 • Control and formalize planned changes, review the results of unintended changes, act on any perceived or real adverse effects, and verify that third-party products or services needed for the functioning of the AIMS are controlled.

-• Perform AI risk assessment, treatment, and impact assessments at planned intervals or when significant changes occur.
+• Perform AI risk assessment, treatment, and impact assessments at planned intervals or whenever significant changes occur.
 When treatment plans are not effective, review, revalidate, and update the risk assessment, treatment, and AI impact processes.

 • Retain documented information on the process (e.g., policies, standards) and results (e.g., output, reporting, evaluation) of your AI risk assessment, AI risk treatment, and AI impact assessments.

-Performance Evaluation (Clause 9)
+Clause 9: Performance Evaluation

 What’s Required: The monitoring, measurement, analysis, and evaluation of AIMS processes and performance, internal audit against the AIMS framework and applicable Annex A controls, and a dedicated management review